 Federer, cheese, chocolates, cakes, watches, knives, banks, romantic childhood fantasies – if there is one word that can prefix all of these, it’s Swiss.
 Switzerland, to be clearer.
 Splendid alpine frames oozing out from storybook villages, glittering turquoise lakes and picturesque hamlets – the dreamland Switzerland is a metaphor for all the fairy tales one could ever fancy.
+Have a look at the top Switzerland tourist attractions.

 With such grandeur and glamor in stock, a Swiss trip is generally confusing to itinerate.
 Hence, to help you zero down on the major and must visit Switzerland tourist attractions here is a list to answer all your confusions.